openjdk/jdk/src/jdk.incubator.vector/linux/native/libsleef/README.md

 and `.github` directories, into `src/jdk.incubator.vector/linux/native/libsleef/upstream`.

-The libsleef source code do not follow the JDK whitespace rules as enforced by jcheck.
+The libsleef source code does not follow the JDK whitespace rules as enforced by jcheck.
 You will need to remove trailing whitespaces, and expand tabs to 8 spaces in the imported source code.